GuilleDiaz7/Useful-R-Resources---Models/README.md

 A ordered list of resources to use statistical and ML models.

 ## Tidymodels
 Tidymodels is a general framework to model data covering all stages: preprocessing, tuning, fitting, predicting, monitoring.
+There is a whole [book](https://www.tmwr.org/).

+### Other resources
-1. The best explanation to **tidymodels**.
+1. A nice introduction to **tidymodels**.
 Just go over the whole [workshop](https://workshops.tidymodels.org/) running the code and trying to understand every bit of code.
 It requires some background.
 2. A long [video](https://www.youtube.com/watch?v=GdR_S8bYaag&t=934s) tutorial explaining the **recipes** package.

 ## Techniques